exercism/scala/exercises/practice/space-age/.approaches/introduction.md

 }
 ```

-For more information, check the [`applyDynamic()` approach][approach-currying].
+For more information, check the [`applyDynamic()` approach][approach-applydynamic].

 ## Which approach to use?

 Since benchmarking is currently outside the scope of this document, the choice between the approaches can be made by perceived readability.
-The currying approach may be considered the most "functional".
+The currying and partial application approaches may be considered the most "functional".

 The `applyDynamic()` approach avoids defining a lot of methods, but for the same reason is not as type-safe.
 Calling a method by the wrong name would not be a compile error.